You’re pumped about spending hot summer days on your boat.

 That’s why you need a specialized doggy water bowl for your boating expeditions.
 You need a bowl that can withstand choppy waters, unexpected turns, wake waves and high winds.

-My Favorite: Buddy Bowl
+My Favorite: Buddy Bowl (Available on Amazon)

 - They’re spill-proof and splash-proof to keep your deck dry.